 8. Once the yarn is completely dry, and all colors and patterns have been applied, it is then placed on cones on the loom.
 It takes 32 cones of yarn to make 24 meters of fabric.
 The handloom weaving process can be complicated, as the weaver has to precisely dye the threads and then place them exactly in the right pattern on the loom so that it is woven correctly.

-The design process takes about 5 hours and the dying and drying process can take another 1–3 days for 24 meters.
+The design process takes up to 5 hours to complete, while the dyeing and drying process can take another 1–3 days for 24 meters.
+A handloom weaver takes 16 hours to spin 24 meters manually, or an electric loom can spin 24 meters in about 12 hours.
 Once the loom has been spun, the 24 meters of fabric are ready!